Doagh

 While older 19th century housing stands in the village centre, the village has gradually grown and new housing estates have been built on its outskirts.

 History and built heritage

 There is evidence of settlement in the vicinity at least from the Iron Age, and possibly the Bronze Age - as represented by the Holestone, a Bronze Age whinstone megalith known as The Holestone, and traces of numerous souterrains in the surrounding fields.
 Couples used to promise marriage by clasping hands through the hole in the stone, a convention that can be traced back to about 1830.
 W.G.
 Wood-Martin, writing in 1902, asserted that it was anciently "connected with aphrodisiac customs".
 Even today, newlyweds, together with the wedding party, will visit the stone in observance of the ancient local custom.

-The remnants of a Norman motte can be found on the southern outskirts of the village at Lindsays Corner roundabout, overlooking the Six Mile Water River.
+The remnants of a Norman motte can be found on the southern outskirts of the village at Lindsay's Corner roundabout, overlooking the Six Mile Water River.